 Regardless of how much time you have, you should inform your employer of your injury as soon as possible.
 The longer you wait, the more skeptical your employer or its insurance company will be of your claim.
 And, the sooner you file your claim, the sooner you can receive benefits.

 You should also get immediate medical attention if your injury requires it.
 For emergency treatment, you can go to the nearest emergency room or urgent care.
 For all other treatment, you will need to follow your state’s rules for seeking medical treatment.

 Once you report your injury, your employer should give you any necessary forms to fill out.
 Typically, the employer will submit these forms to its insurance company and the state workers’ compensation agency.
 In some states, this will be the official start to your workers’ compensation claim.
 In these states, you will need to file official paperwork with the state workers’ comp agency only if your benefits are denied and you want to appeal the decision.

 The insurance company will conduct an investigation before approving or denying your claim.
-The insurer must tell you what it decided, usually within about two to four weeks.
+The insurer must tell you what it decided, usually within two to four weeks.
 In some states, if your claim isn't denied by the deadline, it will automatically be considered approved.

 If the claim is approved, you’ll start receiving benefits.
 If your claim is denied—which often happens—you have the right to appeal.
 This is the point when you should speak with a lawyer as soon as possible.
 There are many reasons for denials, from missed deadlines to disputes over whether your medical condition is related to work.
 The appeals process is complicated, with strict deadlines.
 An experienced workers’ comp attorney can help your case in many ways, from gathering evidence that bolsters your claim to negotiating with the insurance company or representing you in hearings.
 And a lawyer usually won’t cost you anything up front.
 In almost all states, workers’ comp attorneys charge a percentage of your benefits if you win—and nothing if you lose.